-For example, light colors can display darker on surfaces, and bright colors can appear darker and more intense on large surfaces.
-Once painted, certain colors can also turn flat while others convey movement.
+For example, light colors can display darker on surfaces and bright colors can appear darker and more intense on large surfaces.
+Once painted, certain colors can turn flat, while others convey movement.

 Some colors are also more difficult to assess than others.
 Once, when choosing a yellow paint color for a bedroom, I had the room painted three different times.

-On the third and final occasion, the yellow paint was applied to the wall, with white paint added to the color to dilute the hue.
+On the third and final occasion, the yellow paint was applied to the wall and white paint was added to the yellow color to dilute the hue.
 Thus, the color was made custom in a sense and virtually impossible to repeat at that juncture.

 Fortunately, now paint colors can be assessed at paint stores and matched with relative ease.

-When selecting paint colors, also know that good paint appears differently in different areas, although the paint color may be identical.
-Shading and light affect color as well, making the paint color selection process even more problematic.
+When selecting paint colors, be aware that superior paint appears differently in different areas, although, the paint color may be identical.
+Shading and light affect color as well, thus making the paint color selection process even more problematic.